kary5678/INDE-577/README.md

 ## Software

-Here are some of the tools used in this repository.
-You can also view the `requirements.txt` for a more comprehensive list of dependencies.
+Please view the `requirements.txt` for a more comprehensive list of dependencies, but here are some of the tools used in this repository:

 * [Anaconda Distribution](https://www.anaconda.com/products/distribution)
 * Python 3.9.13